Yagya-Jha/Project-160/Readme.md

-#  The github pages link dosen't work, you will have to download and run it through Visual Studio Code to see the output
+#  The github pages link takes time to load
 <h2>Made By Yagya Jha</h2>